This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 All you have to do is find a trigger point and apply pressure with the tool.

-It also has a grip on the handle so it makes releasing trigger points on your body a lot more comfortable than some of the other manual release tools out there.
+It also has a grip on the handle, making releasing trigger points on your body a lot more comfortable than some of the other manual release tools.

 Easy to grip